We've got what you need

 This was a bold claim that was widely reported on in mainstream media at the time.

-Others strongly refute the claim.
-In reality, there are currently next to zero clinical studies focusing on watermelon as an erectile dysfunction treatment.
+While watermelon has been linked to improving sperm quality, male sexual dysfunction, and testicular function, in reality, there are currently next to zero clinical studies focusing on watermelon as an erectile dysfunction treatment.

 Zinc is one of the essential minerals that help our bodies to fulfil a number of important functions.
 It’s vital for immune system health and it’s also present in DNA proteins, which make up cells.